-- The name and address of the customer who purchased the travel services, and the name, if known, of each person on whose behalf the payment is made; - The date of the booking, the date and amount of the first payment, any balance owing, if known, and when, if applicable, the balance is due; - Any fees, levies, surcharges, taxes or other charges and whether those amounts are refundable or not; TICO does not expect registrants to break out every individual fee if the travel agent does not have this information.
-It is acceptable to lump together some of the charges on the invoice, however, registrants must identify on the invoice amounts that are not refundable; - The total price of the travel services; - The name under which the travel agent carries on business, the address, telephone number and registration number of the travel agent and any other way the consumer can contact the travel agent such as fax number or email address; - A fair and accurate description of the travel services purchased including the destination, the departure date and the names of the service provider/supplier providing the travel services; - Indicate whether the customer has purchased trip cancellation and out-of-province health insurance, if the travel agency sells insurance.
-If the travel agency does not sell insurance, indicate whether the consumer was advised of trip cancellation or out-of-province health insurance, if applicable.
-It should also be noted on the invoice that insurance is available to the customer through other avenues. - Whether the contract permits price increases, if increases are not permitted on a particular booking that must be specifically stated on the invoice.
+- The name and address of the customer who purchased the travel services, and the name, if known, of each person on whose behalf the payment is made. - The date of the booking, the date and amount of the first payment, any balance owing, if known, and when, if applicable, the balance is due. - Any fees, levies, surcharges, taxes or other charges and whether those amounts are refundable or not; TICO does not expect registrants to break out every individual fee if the travel agent does not have this information.
+It is acceptable to lump together some of the charges on the invoice, however, registrants must identify on the invoice amounts that are not refundable. - The total price of the travel services. - The name under which the travel agent carries on business, the address, telephone number and registration number of the travel agent and any other way the consumer can contact the travel agent such as fax number or email address. - A fair and accurate description of the travel services purchased including the destination, the departure date and the names of the service provider/supplier providing the travel services. - Indicate whether the customer has purchased trip cancellation and out-of-province health insurance, if the travel agency sells insurance.
+If the travel agency does not sell insurance, indicate whether the consumer was advised of the availability of trip cancellation or out-of-province health insurance, if applicable.
+It should be noted on the invoice that insurance is available to the customer through other avenues. - Whether the contract permits price increases, if increases are not permitted on a particular booking that must be specifically stated on the invoice.
 If the contract permits price increases the following must be stated: - A statement that no price increases are permitted after the customer has paid in full; and - A statement that if the total price of the travel services is increased and the cumulative increase, except any increase resulting from an increase in retail sales tax or federal goods and services tax, is more than 7 per cent, the customer has the right to cancel the contract and obtain a full refund. - The advice given to the customer regarding the typical information and the travel documents needed for each person for whom travel services are being purchased.
-This would include, but is not limited to, passports and their validity, visas, affidavits for minor children and any vaccinations that may be required; - The name of the travel counsellor who made the booking and accepted the first payment.
+This would include, but is not limited to, passports and their validity, visas, affidavits for minor children and any vaccinations that may be required.
+Note: This includes testing and vaccination requirements related to COVID-19.
+TICO has developed COVID19 Pandemic Disclosure Guidelines to provide more details: www.tico.ca/files/COVID-19PandemicDisclosureGuidelines.pdf - The name of the travel counsellor who made the booking and accepted the first payment.

-Continuous Disclosure obligation
+Continuous Disclosure

-Advising Customers of Changes
+Advising customers of changes